SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 ## Summary

-You've now created your Business Object data model, defined and implemented your Behaviors, created Projections over both, and exposed your data model as an Odata service using the Unmanaged Scenario of the RESTful Programming Model
+You've now created your Business Object data model, defined and implemented your Behaviors, created Projections over both, and exposed your data model as an OData service using the Unmanaged Scenario of the RESTful Programming Model

 Continue to - [Exercise 4 - ABAP RESTful Programming Model - Managed ](../ex4/README.md)